-Mimi Morris and Jason Yellin jointly lead the team that is responsible for the day-to-day management of the Fund.
-Ms. Morris and Mr. Yellin have served as portfolio managers of the Fund since 2018.
+Mimi Morris leads the team that is responsible for the day-to-day management of the Fund.
+Ms. Morris has served as a portfolio manager of the Fund since 2018.

 PURCHASE AND SALE OF FUND SHARES, TAX INFORMATION AND PAYMENTS TO BROKER-DEALERS AND OTHER FINANCIAL INTERMEDIARIES